KajaDey/INF112Poker/README.md

 * We use bitbuckets bug tracker, "Issues", to report bugs when we encounter them, while playing the game.
 * Documentation like minutes, diagrams etc. can be found under docs/ in our repo.

+How to play:

+Singleplayer:
+This game mode allows a player to play against 1-5 AI's.
+Click the singleplayer button in the Main screen.
+The user then enters a name of his/hers choise and presses "enter".
+The player can now edit settings or choose to play with default settings.
+When the user is ready, he/she clicks "start game".

+Multiplayer:
+This game mode allow a player to play against 1-5 players.
+The players could be either a human player or an AI.
+AI's will be added to the game if the game is started with fewer players than what is set in the settings.
+To play a multiplayer game, a server has to be up and running.
+By only entering a name in the Main screen and pressing enter, the player will connect to a remote server.
+If a payer wants to join another server, he/she can enter the IP address of the player hosting the server and press enter, to connect.
+Any player connected to a server can make a lobby for others to join.
+Only the lobby host can edit the settings and delete his/hers lobby.

 ## Usage of software
 ---